rebelsky/sams-assorted-musings-reflections/honor-giving-grinnell-2020-01-03.md

 folks we honored were either associated with something to which we wished to contribute or happened to be on our minds on the day we donated.

 ---

-Postscript: Here are some parts of the Honoraria section that I appreciate, beyond the wide range of faculty, staff, alumni, and students who are honored.
-One alumnus gave in honor of Chelsea Manning, Bernie Sanders, and Edward Snowden.
-A variety used the "in honor of" field to speak to union issues on campus: Three in honor of the Grinnell Union of Student Dining Workers, one in honor of students fighting for better working conditions, one in honor of Union students [14]

----